NASA to Honor 100th Rose Festival Queen

-NASA decided to resurrect the Shuttle program for this mission to “be able to accommodate” the expected number of Royal Rosarians honor guard that traditionally attend the new Queen’s ceremony.
+NASA decided to resurrect the Shuttle program for this mission inflatable water parks to “be able to accommodate” the expected number of Royal Rosarians honor guard that traditionally attend the new Queen’s ceremony.
 Rosarian officials are looking into combining the event with a traditional rose planting.

 “Most people don’t know that the Rosarians travel around the world planting roses as Portland’s Official Ambassadors,” says Mark Smith (Royal Rosarian Prime Minister).
 “This kind of opportunity doesn’t come up often, so a lot of our members are eager to take part.
 We just need to work out some extra logistics.”